AtticusYong/ankyanky/frontend/NOTES.md

 need to pass in history in prop? as in const PlaceOrderScreen

 Lecture 57. at ts=10:58/15:25 --------I don't have that error that complains about order._id i.e. React Hook useEffect has a missing dependency: 'order._id'.
 Either include it or removethe dependency array react-hooks/exhaustive-deps.
 Search for the keywords to learn more about each warning.
 To ignore, add //eslint-disable-next-line to the line before.

+Lect.58 at 2:27/5:24 in orderController.js, populate('user', 'name email') and not populate('user', 'name', 'email')